willkoehler/my_blog/pages/alternate-route-options-for-the-olentangy-trail.md

 Add bike-friendly grids to the
 [drainage grates](https://www.flickr.com/photos/108988395@N05/15989372446/in/set-72157647422248523)
-on the bridge over 315, bringing them up to even height with the road.
+on the bridge over 315, bringing them up to even height with the road. <span class='muted smaller'>('G' on map)</span>

 #### Cut vegetation to improve sight lines